renovatebot/renovate/docs/development/local-development.md

 You can run `yarn test` locally to test your code.
 We test all PRs using the same tests, run on GitHub Actions.
 `yarn test` runs an `eslint` check, a `prettier` check, a `type` check and then all the unit tests using `jest`.

-### Prerequisites

-You need to have Python with `mock` installed for all tests to pass.
-Python 3 includes `mock` so that approach is recommended.

 ### Jest